trentgill/STM32_Cube_F3/Projects/STM32F302R8-Nucleo/Examples/UART/UART_TwoBoards_ComIT/readme.txt

 If the messages are the same, the test passes.

-WARNING: as both boards do not behave the same way, "TRANSMITTER_BOARD" compilation switch is defined in /Src/main.c and must be enabled at compilation time before loading the executable in the board that first transmits then receives.
+WARNING: as both boards do not behave the same way :
-The receiving then transmitting board needs to be loaded with an executable software obtained with TRANSMITTER_BOARD disabled.
+ The user can choose between board 1 and board 2 through "#define TRANSMITTER_BOARD" in the "/Src/main.c" file:
+ - Uncomment "#define TRANSMITTER_BOARD" to select board 1(the transmitting then receiving board).
+ - Comment "#define TRANSMITTER_BOARD" to select board 2 (The receiving then transmitting board).

 STM32F302R8-Nucleo Rev C board LED is used to monitor the transfer status:
 - While board 1 is waiting for the user to press the User push-button, its LED2 is